inc/tilt/sdk/README.md

 #### Create a Payment Intent

 This method creates an expected future payment with associated metadata and returns the address where the payment should be sent.
+The metadata object can contain any fields you choose.
+The metadata is stored on your private server and Tilt servers.

 ```
 curl -X POST -H "Content-Type: application/json" -d '{"wallet":1234,"currency":"btc","meta":{"amount":0.0013,"email":"test@tilt.cash"}}' https://tilt.cash/api/v1/create_address